-The skin returns to its natural color and darkens over the hours, becoming a bit “tanned.”
-If you had spots on your face, these could be even darker than the rest.
-The skin may begin to “pull,” all normal 🙂
+The skin might first return to its natural color and darkens over the following hours, giving it a”tanned” look.
+If you had spots on your face, these will darken even more.
+The skin may begin to “pull,” but all this is normal 🙂

 Day 2 Post 25 TCA Peel:

 On day two, after a TCA peel, the skin begins to dry out, and the “grandmother effect” begins!
 The first few times you see your face like this, you might begin to doubt everything and panic.

 This state, in which the skin is not yet peeling, can last several days.
 Usually the first cracks come form around the mouth where there is more movement in the face.
 If you still don’t see them on day two, this is also normal.

 Take care of your skin with the products recommended by your doctor or with the ones I use, and the skin underneath will be regenerated perfectly.
 These are the days when you need to be patient.